wavefrontHQ/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td>whitelistRegex</td>
-<td>Regex pattern (java.util.regex) that input lines must match to be accepted.
-Input lines are checked against the pattern as they come in and before the prefix is prepended.</td>
+<td>Regex pattern (java.util.regex).
+Input lines are checked against the pattern as they come in and before the prefix is prepended.
+Only input lines that match are accepted. </td>
 <td>Valid regex pattern.
 <div>Ex: ^(production|stage). </div>
 <div>Allows points that begin with production. and stage. </div></td>